We tested the 11 Best AgencyAnalytics Alternatives in 2026

 “Looker Studio is weak when it comes to integrating data from third-party tools outside the Google ecosystem, such as Bing or Yandex.”
 (Source)

-- Looker Studio (Free): Core reporting and dashboard builder, native Google connectors.
+- Free: Core reporting and dashboard builder, all native Google connectors, unlimited users

 But even if you use the free version, you’ll likely encounter these two costs: